imawhale/blog/in/intermodal.md

 `imdl`
 ------

 After much hand-wringing and false starts, I decided that a good place to start would be a BitTorrent metainfo (that is to say, `.torrent` file) creator.
-The first version is full of features and nicities, and is ready for users today.
+The first version is full of features and niceties, and is ready for users today.

 The binary is called `imdl`, and development is hosted [on GitHub](https://github.com/casey/intermodal).